-The Seymour College Boarding House is a lively community of approximately 100 girls and the staff who care for them.
-Boarders at Seymour come from across South Australia, interstate and overseas, and the diversity of our student population is one of its many strengths.
+The Seymour College Boarding House is a lively and diverse community of approximately 100 girls and the staff who care for them.

 Boarding at Seymour provides girls with unparalleled opportunities for academic success as well as sporting, cultural and leisure experiences.
 Both the College and the Boarding House promote intellectual, social, emotional and moral growth.

 We offer a safe, happy, nurturing environment with an exceptional standard of care.
-Boarding gives students an invaluable experience of communal living.
-All residential students learn to live and work together in a setting that encourages a practical concern for others, and promotes the development of skills in organisation, cooperation and independence.
-It also encourages a strong work ethic and a commitment to the pursuit of personal excellence in academic work.
+All residential students learn to live and work together in a communal setting that encourages a practical concern for others, and promotes the development of skills in organisation, cooperation and independence.

 Seymour boarders have a clearly defined routine that also accommodates personal pursuits.
 Boarders do homework (Prep) at set times in the evenings, working in their own rooms under staff supervision and with the assistance of tutors.